ESAT module 27 questions / 40 min / no calculator

 MM8.6

-This topic covers finding where a function's graph crosses the coordinate axes, a key step in sketching.
-It also involves understanding the maximum and minimum possible number of x-intercepts (real roots) a polynomial can have based on its degree.
+Finding where a function's graph crosses the coordinate axes is a key step in sketching, and it also involves understanding the maximum and minimum possible number of x-intercepts (real roots) a polynomial can have based on its degree.

 Revise this topic ›